ItalyPaleAle/WithBlueInk/content/post/2019-09-14-reinstalling-pfsense-and-restoring-from-backup.md

 ## Step 5: Reboot and restore the configuration

 Once the installation is over, you'll get a message asking you to reboot the system.
 Press any key in the serial console to reboot it.

-Do **not** remove the USB drive just yet.
+**Before you reboot**, make sure that the drive containing the `config.xml` file is attached.
+If it's in the same USB drive as the installer, don't remove the install media.
+If it's on a separate drive, switch the USB stick.

 ![Press any key to reboot after the installation](/assets/pfsense-reinstall/console-reboot.png)